carloskiki/rfcs/text/3759-cargo-supported-targets.md

 # Prior art
 [prior-art]: #prior-art

-TODO: update
+Locally, users can already specify which targets they want to build for by default using the `target` field in `cargo`'s `config.toml` file.
+This setting does not affect packages published on `crates.io`.
+On nightly, the `per-package-target` feature defines the `package.default-target` field in `Cargo.toml` to specify the default target for a package.
+Both of these options can be overwritten by the `--target` flag, and only work for a single target-triple.

+The `per-package-target` feature also defines the `force-target` field, which is supposed to force the package to build for the specific target-triple.
+This does not interact well when used in dependencies, as one would expect a dependency to be built for the same target as the package. `supported-targets` supersedes `force-target` because instead of enforcing a single target, it enforces a set of targets.

-Previously, crates have mainly used their documentation to specify which targets they support, or they would leave it up to the user to infer it.
+Published crates have mainly used their documentation to specify which targets they support, or they would leave it up to the user to infer it.
 Some crates also made use of compile time errors to ensure that `cfg` requirements are met, for example:
 ```rust